Webb Lab People

 Graduate Students

-Katie Nickles, MS 2019 (BS, University of Rhode Island, 2016) “Ontogeny of the Lateral Line and Visual Systems in a Coral Reef Goby, Elacatinus lori”.
-Funded by URI Teaching Assistantship and NSF Grant to JFW. [now working at URI – laboratory instruction, aquarium facilities, dive program]
+Katie Nickles, MS 2019 (BS Marine Biology, University of Rhode Island, 2016) ““Development of the lateral line system and visual system in a goby, Elacatinus lori”.
+Funded by URI Teaching Assistantship and NSF Grant to JFW. [now Instructor, Wellesley College]

-Julia Johnstone, MS 2017 (BS, Smith College) “Investigating Lateral Line Canal Morphogenesis as a Bone Remodeling Process in Two Lake Malawi Cichlids”.
-Funded by URI Graduate Administrative Assistantship and NSF grant to JFW [Now PhD student at U. Maine Darling Marine Center working on deep-sea corals]
+Dr. Julia Johnstone, MS (2014-2017) (BS Smith College) – “Investigating Lateral Line Canal Morphogenesis as a Bone Remodeling Process in Two Lake Malawi Cichlids” (supported by URI Administrative Graduate Assistantship (2 years); Honorable Mention NSF Graduate Research Fellowship (GRFP) [Now working for NOAA Office of Exploration; completed PhD, U. Maine 2021]

 Ashley Marranzino, MS 2016 (BS, Regis University), NSF Graduate Research Fellow (GRFP, 2013-2016) – “Flow Sensing in the Deep Sea: The Lateral Line System of Deep Sea Fishes in the Order Stomiiformes”.
 Winner, 2016 Stoye Award (Best student paper presentation) in Genetics, Development and Morphology awarded by the American Society of Ichthyologists and Herpetologists.
-Awarded Lerner-Gray Marine Research Grant [2014, American Museum of Natural History], [now PhD student, Nova Southeastern University with Dr. Tracey Sutton; had been lecturer in biology at Armstrong State Univ., Georgia]
+Awarded Lerner-Gray Marine Research Grant [2014, American Museum of Natural History], [now working for NOAA Office of Exploration; had been lecturer in biology at Armstrong State Univ., Georgia]

 Lauren Carter, MS 2014 (BS, University of Rhode Island) – Development of the lateral line canal pores in two species of cichlid fishes.
 Funded by URI Athletics (crew) and NSF grant to JFW [working for Sea Grant, Baton Rouge, LA]

 Dr. Margot A. Bergstrom Schwalbe, PhD 2013 (MS, University of Minnesota, Duluth, Lab of Dr. Al Mensinger) – Dissertation: “The role of flow sensing by the mechanosensory lateral line system in prey detection behavior of two species of Lake Malawi cichlid fishes”.
-Funded by URI Teaching Assistantship, URI Graduate Research Fellowship, NSF grant to JFW [Fall 2018 – Assistant Professor of Biology, Lake Forest College (IL); post-doc at Tufts University (Tytell lab)]
+Funded by URI Teaching Assistantship, URI Graduate Research Fellowship, NSF grant to JFW [Assistant Professor of Biology, Lake Forest College (IL); had been a post-doc at Tufts University (Tytell lab)]

 Insley Haciski, MS 2010 (BS, Dickinson College) – Developmental morphology of the lateral line system in the little skate, Leucoraja erinacea.